House of Rock

 House of Rock is a satirical animation that aired on the UK's Channel 4 from 2000 to 2002.
+It is an adult stop-motion anthology special.
 It revolved around the afterlives of some of the world's most famous dead rock stars, including Freddie Mercury, John Denver, The Notorious B.I.G., Kurt Cobain and Marc Bolan.
 Bolan was replaced in the second series by John Lennon.
 Forced to share a house in limbo, they try to cope with isolation, clashing personalities and relentless boredom.

 The show aired as part of Channel 4's late-night 4 Music.
-Often, segments of the episode would appear as links between videos, reminiscent of Beavis and Butthead.
+Often, segments of the episode would appear as links between videos, reminiscent of Beavis and Butt-Head.
 On average, each episode from the first series was 5 minutes long, while each episode from the second series was 10 minutes long.

 The characters occupy a huge rundown house in a bleak, depressing landscape with nothing around seemingly for miles.
 Much of the comedy comes from each character's frustrations with their surroundings, associates and inability to do anything further now they're dead.
+It's meant to be a scary comedy with the characters talking about their individual dilemmas.